Covid-19 Guidance on Conducting Marriages and Funerals

 The Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 now permit places of worship to be open for:

 - Private prayer

 - Communal worship including led prayers, devotions or meditations

 - Holy Communion (see separate guidance note)

 All reasonable measures must be taken to ensure a distance of 2 metres is maintained between every person in the place of worship (except between two members of the same household, or a carer and the person assisted by the carer).

-As for re-opening for private prayer, opening your church building for a funeral or marriage service must be based on a robust risk assessment.
+As for re-opening for private prayer or services, opening your church building for a funeral or marriage service must be based on a robust risk assessment.
 A risk assessment template, similar to that for private prayer, is available to download here.
 It is recommended that you prepare a generic version for funerals and weddings, submit this to your Archdeacon for approval and then adjust the risk assessment as necessary for the particular circumstances of each funeral or wedding.
 It is useful to have an event specific risk assessment as this can be shared with the organisers of the wedding/funeral.
 The event specific risk assessment does not need to be approved by the Archdeacon if it essentially follows the approved generic version.

 The most fundamental part of any Covid-19 risk management strategy is the maintenance of physical distancing.
 At the time of writing, this is 2 metres between persons not of the same household.